 I work with a wide range of problems, typical among these are: anxiety, depression and low self-esteem, life crisis and emotional problems.

-There are no times available in 2019.
+There are 2021 NO times available

 Initial assessment process

 After reading this section your first step is to call me.
 If we decide to meet after short talk in the phone, we will schedule an initial assessment.
 The next step is a initial assessment period.
 This assessment or consultation usually takes more than one session (contact me after your other possible assessment processes have ended).
 This meeting can clarify your situation and enable a decision to be made about whether or not psychotherapy would be helpful.
 We will begin with a brief discussion of your life situation and nature of the problems, office policies, and how therapy works, and you will have an opportunity to ask questions.
 During the assessment, I will ask questions and help you to describe your problems.
 I will also invite you to talk about what you have tried so far to help yourself and during the assessment process we will talk about your strengths, family ect.

 The decision to enter therapy is sometimes difficult.
 You may find that you need to put much thought into it.
 Before entering therapy, it is important that you understand why you are considering going into therapy.
 I do not force you to make a contract with me before you are ready to start with me.
 After the initial assessment is over I offer you a contract and make my recommendations for the setting of the therapy.